gotling/mopidy-auto/README.rst

    :target: https://coveralls.io/r/gotling/mopidy-auto
    :alt: Test coverage

-Mopidy plugin to automate music playback.
+Mopidy extension to automate music playback.

 Can be used in restaurants to play fitting music depending on time of day with no user input required.